What Is Usability, Really?

 The problem

-Uh oh. extra money for a worse experience?
+Uh oh.
+Extra money for a worse experience?
 That’s not good.

 Accessibility

-Accessibility is that the idea of designing for people that have less-than-typical abilities in a method or another.
-Not necessarily a disability.
+Accessibility is the idea of designing for people who have less-than-typical abilities in one way or another.
+This is not necessarily a disability.
 Anything that would make a typical design hard to use in any way might fall into the category of accessibility.
-So consider this as a really general overview.
-For beginners, I feel the most thing is that you simply realize accessibility and include it whenever you’ll.
-Accessibility may be a major consideration for general public sites like governments and universities, but also for any site with many users, like Facebook, Instagram, news sites, etc.
+So consider this a really general overview.